Maentwrog power station: History

 Water flows to the power station through a 9 ft 6 in diameter low pressure pipeline and two tunnels, plus a 6 ft diameter high pressure line.
 The working head of water is 630 ft.
 The station initially had a capacity of 18 MW, but this was increased in 1934 to 24 MW by an additional 6 MW generator set fed by a 5 ft diameter high pressure pipeline.

 By 1925, the transmission lines of the North Wales and South Cheshire Joint Electricity Authority to which the North Wales Power Company was connected extended from Pwllheli to Runcorn and to the borders of Staffordshire, and served an area of 1200 sqmi.

-The operation of the stations was dependant on rainfall.
+The operation of the stations was dependent on rainfall.
 In the year 1935/6, the North Wales Power Company noted that rainfall was well above average, with 144.4 in of rain at Cwm Dyli.
-As a result the company's three stations (Maentwrog, Cwm Dyli and Dolgarrog) were able to generate a total of 93,199.950 MWh of electricity.
+As a result, the company's three stations (Maentwrog, Cwm Dyli and Dolgarrog) were able to generate a total of 93,199,950 MWh of electricity.

 In 1960, the catchment area of the reservoir was increased by 14.5 sqmi, which included the construction of 8 mi of leets or open channels.
 The operation of the Trawsfynydd nuclear power station from 1965 to 1991, using the reservoir for cooling water, restricted the height of water available for hydro-electricity.

 In 1988, construction work began on a replacement dam 75 m downstream of the original arch dam.
 The S-shaped dam is 219 m long and 38.8 m high, it contains 54500 m3 of concrete.